arnavhasija/EV-AFV-Insights/README.md

 - Lastly, Volvo's lower placement in the all-electric range hierarchy can be attributed to the dominance of plug-in hybrid electric vehicles, constituting 80% of their dataset entries.
 Notably, the C40 Recharge Twin model exhibits an outlier with an all-electric range of 226 miles.
 Most data points within the interquartile range belong to plug-in hybrid electric vehicles, with examples like the XC60 T8 AWD Recharge ext.
 Range SUV boasting ranges of up to 560 miles.

 The boxplots not only showcase the all-electric range diversity among manufacturers but also underscore the impact of plug-in hybrid electric vehicles on the overall range distribution.
-It offers a comprehensive visual representation of the EV landscape, enabling us to identify outliers, trends, and the varying approaches taken by manufacturers in the pursuit of sustainable mobility.
+It offers a visual representation of the EV landscape, enabling us to identify outliers, trends, and the varying approaches taken by manufacturers in the pursuit of sustainable mobility.

 <h3>Alternative vs Conventional - Fuel Economy Analysis</h3>